elchininet/postcss-rtlcss/README.md

 <details><summary>Expand</summary>
 <p>

-Sometimes, we can register some plugins when processing CSS declarations via the `processDeclarationPlugins` options, which is helpful when we need to avoid unexpected flipping situations like `background-position`.
+The intention of the processDeclarationPlugins option is to process the declarations to extend or override RTLCSS functionality.
+For example, we can avoid automatically flipping of `background-potion`.

 ##### input